Cart

 When asked about her job as a basket weaver, she describes it as "wonderful and fun!"
 She enjoys bonding with other women and having them support one another.
 Because of the number of women who are married in our area, their husbands are either unemployed or addicted to alcohol, and some are even widowed.
 One of the ladies is even fighting cancer and making baskets.

-3. Mrs. Radha is a single mother with four children.
+1. Mrs. Radha is a single mother with four children.
 She lives in a rented house and is the sole breadwinner because her husband does not work and is a drunkard.
-Her two daughters are married, and she has a mentally retarded girl child in her twenties who requires her constant attention.
-Has a son who is a fisherman and does not support her financially.
+Her two daughters are married, and she has a girl with intellectual disabilities child in her twenties who requires her constant attention.
+Has a son who is a fisher and does not support her financially.
 Her house has a water problem because there is no water supply in the Perungudi area.
 She has been weaving baskets at an NGO for 5 years while working as a part-time office cleaner at 'The New LEED'.
-Before having her health issues, she worked as a daily labourer at a construction site for 400 Rs. each day.
+Before having her health issues, she worked as a daily labourer at a construction site for four hundred Rs. each day.
 What intrigues me the most about her is her eagerness to learn new basket weaving skills.
 Last year, she won a Rs.
-1,000 prize for her new designs.
+1,000 prize for her modern designs.
 She primarily tries to weave at home.

 Last year, she was awarded Rs.
-1000 for her artistry and creative design.
-She's been weaving for about six months.
+One thousand for her artistry and creative design.
+She has been weaving for about six months.

-5. Lakshmi has been weaving at home for the past five years and lives in a rented house.
-Her husband is a plumber who is paid on a daily basis.
+1. Lakshmi has been weaving at home for the past five years and lives in a rented house.
+Her husband is a plumber who is paid daily.
 She has three school-age children and a sick mother who requires her care.
 She is an artisan who enjoys weaving in addition to housework because she needs money to run her household.

-At the age of 60, she travels more than one and a half hours every day by train to Perungudi in order to get to the office on time.
+At the age of sixty, she travels more than one and a half hours every day by train to Perungudi to get to the office on time.

-POONGKODI: She is a very talented and gifted woman, aged 32, she is a biotech graduate who is married and has two kids (a boy and a girl) but separated from her husband for 4 years.
+9.Poongkodi: She is an incredibly talented and gifted woman, aged thirty-two, she is a biotech graduate who is married and has two kids (a boy and a girl) but separated from her husband for 4 years.
 She was working in a private concern but for the past 6months she is at home.
 She quit her job as her mother is sick.
 Now she is learning tailoring in 'The New LEED' Trust and feels that this learning will help her to become financially independent and this will also help her to build a better life for her family.
-She has her dream and we welcome her to this NGO and once they are trained Thalir-LEED will take over.
+She has her dream, and we welcome her to this NGO and once they are trained Thalir-LEED will take over.

-GNANAM: A woman with a voice is, by definition, a strong woman.
-Gnanam is a very strong and talented woman, working in Thalir LEED for almost a year.
-She is 43 years and her husband is working in the LND company.
+1. Gnanam: A woman with a voice is, by definition, a strong woman.
+Gnanam is a strong and talented woman, working in Thalir LEED for a year.
+She is 43 years, and her husband is working in the LND company.
 She is the mother of two children.
-She is basically from Thanjavur.
+She is from Thanjavur.
 Her parents died during her childhood.
-After their death her brother took care of her.
+After their death, her brother took care of her.
 Recently, her brother who is 53 years old died because of stomach cancer.
-He was her strong support system and his death made her little weak.
+He was her dedicated support system, and his death made her little weak.

-Women who are economically empowered contribute more to their families, societies, and National Economies.
+Women who are economically empowered contribute more to their families, societies, and national economies.
 Now, she is also able to contribute to running her family and meeting her children’s needs.
 She feels happy and empowered to be financially independent.
-Working in Thalir LEED, helps her to learn new skills and be more creative.
+Working at Thalir LEED, helps her learn new skills and be more creative.
 She learned to make different varieties of baskets, varieties of stars, and other crafts.
-She is highly motivated to learn new skills.
+She is initiative-taking to learn new skills.
 At times, she also shares her challenges and problems in her life with her companions, which helps her to get relief.

 Empowerment is more than simply feeling powerful or confident.
 True empowerment is pure validation, a state of being in which we recognize and celebrate our own wild potential.
 This feeling is often elusive, particularly for individuals who experience daily oppression, self-doubt, or limiting circumstances.

-JYOTHI LAKSHMI: She is 35 years old.
+1. Jyothi Lakshmi: She is 35 years old.
 She is the mother of three female children.
 They attend St. Antony School to complete their education.
 Her husband works as an electrician.
-It's challenging for him to get a regular employment.
+It is challenging for him to get a regular employment.
 As a result, it is extremely difficult for both parents to support the children's education and school costs.
-In caring for the kids and the family, she works really hard and responsibly.
+In caring for the kids and the family, she works hard and responsibly.
 Her husband was unable to contribute to family expenses from his salary.
 She therefore manages the family's expenses with the meagre income she receives from weaving wire baskets in Thalir-LEED.

-POONGOTHAI: She works at "The New LEED" and a mother of two children who weaves baskets at Thalir LEED.
-She has been actively working for the both organizations because it has helped her survive during these challenging economic and employment times.
-Her mother was her helping hand where she also passed away, and her husband hasn't had a job for almost three years.
+3. Poongothai: She works at "The New LEED" and a mother of two children who weaves baskets at Thalir LEED.
+She has been actively working for both organizations because it has helped her survive during these challenging economic and employment times.
+Her mother was her helping hand where she also passed away, and her husband has not had a job for almost three years.
 She works at Thalir LEED and takes on odd jobs to supplement her income as the family's sole provider.
-Because she doesn't make enough money to pay for her kids' online education, she made them take the tests and turn in their answers during the pandemic.
+Because she does not make enough money to pay for her kids' online education, she made them take the tests and turn in their answers during the pandemic.
 She is currently moving out of her home because it is in bad shape, there have been numerous issues, and she is constantly under stress.

-She resides in that community where we meet her everyday.
-She is the eye opener to us every day as we are able to reach out the community and she has been our wire supplier to the ladies who are battling in that community.
+She resides in the community where we meet her every day.
+She is the revelation to us every day as we can reach out the community and she has been our wire supplier to the ladies who are battling in that community.
 She tells us a few of the artisans who are weaving and their family details.
 One of the ladies is even fighting cancer and making baskets.

-THANGAM, 45-year-old widow just lost her husband.
+1. Thangam: 45-year-old widow just lost her husband.
 Her husband was electrocuted by a live wire and killed.
 She has three kids.
-The older son is a freshman in college.
+The older son is a first-year student in college.
 Third son is in grade 11 and second daughter is in grade 12.
 She is a home maker.
 She started weaving for us occasionally till the lock down after learning the skill ten years ago at NGO.
 She has returned now to Thalir-LEED to make baskets and support herself.

-GOTHAI PRIYA, aged 28 , married and has 2 boy children aged between 5 and 2 .
+17.Gothai Priya, aged twenty-eight, married and has two boy children aged between 5 and 2.
 Her husband works as a delivery person in Zomato.
 She has completed her Under graduation and was working in a private concern for 2 years.
-As she has to take care of her 2 children, she was forced to quit her job.
-As an energetic person by nature, who doesn't like to sit at home watching television series; instead she wants to learn some life skill and earn an extra income to cover an unexpected expenses.
-And so she is here in LEED weaving baskets
+As she must take care of her two children, she was forced to quit her job.
+As an energetic person by nature, who does not like to sit at home watching television series; instead, she wants to learn some life skill and earn an extra income to cover an unexpected expense.
+And so, she is here in LEED weaving baskets.

 “The land actually belongs to Anna University and the people living there haven’t been forced to leave only because the university hasn’t objected yet,” explains P. Bhagyalakshmi, the Village Administrative Officer in charge of the slum.
 “But, tomorrow, if we get orders to evict them, we will have no other choice,” she adds.
 “Everything these people have here is temporary.”